kk1987/T480s-hackintosh/README.md

 ### (Post-install) kexts

-I put them under EFI/CLOVER/kexts/Other unless otherwise noted.
+I put all extra kexts under EFI/CLOVER/kexts/Other.

-* FakeSMC, for Hackintosh to boot
+* FakeSMC (w/ all plugins), for Hackintosh to boot
-  * Okay to keep all all sensor plugins
 * ACPIBatteryManager, for battery status
 * AppleBacklightInjector, for brightness
-  * Installed to /L/E per RehabMan's guide - didn't test if Clover injection works
 * VoodooHDA, for audio
   * Use the pkg installer, customize and select "UEFI/ESP -> Mojave"
   * Set iGain=0, PCM=100, Rec=50